department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/health-content.md

 ## Make risk—and risk reduction—easier to understand

 Many Veterans may have a higher risk of certain conditions based on their service history.
 When writing about risk, make the numbers as clear and simple as possible.
-And always follow statements about risk with action steps your audience can take to protect their health
+And always follow statements about risk with action steps your audience can take to protect their health.

 ### Do the math for your audience